 LINDA WERTHEIMER, HOST:

-Now here are some things you typically hear of people renting: apartments, tuxedos, movies.
+Now, here are some things you typically hear of people renting: apartments, tuxedos, movies.
 But how about tires for your car?
-Turns out that is becoming more common.
+Turns out, that is becoming more common.
+NPR's Zoe Chace, from our Planet Money Team, explains why.

-CHACE: Julie Martin is a school bus driver here in Florida and she's just pulled her Cadillac 300 into the Rent N Roll, a tire shop and rental place on Route 200 in Ocala.
+CHACE: Julie Martin is a school bus driver here in Florida, and she's just pulled her Cadillac 300 into the Rent N Roll, a tire shop and rental place on Route 200 in Ocala.
+[POST-BROADCAST CORRECTION: Martin's car is incorrectly identified.
+It is a Chrysler 300].
 She tells Damon Lucas, the sales manager here, she wants something fancy.

-KELLY: It would be anywhere between four to 500 to pay, outright, for that, and I just don't have that right now.
+KELLY: It would be anywhere between 4- to 500, to pay outright for that.
+And I just don't have that right now.

 CHACE: What she has, is 40 bucks - two 20s.
 And when you're renting tires, that'll do it.

-KELLY: And that's just the first payment.
-Since I go weekly, when I come back, next week I only have to do 18.
+KELLY: That's just the first payment.
+So if I go weekly, when I come back next week, I only have to pay 18.

 CHACE: The way it works, she comes back every week and pays a little bit more.
 Eighteen months later, your tires are paid off.
 Yes - 18 months.